It’s that time of year again.

 - Pray and work for peace among the nations.

 Above all, it would do us well to remember that, as people shaped by the Christian story, we have our own Memorial Day.
 It falls on a Friday in Spring, not a Monday in Summer.
-And instead of lives lost serving the ultimately interests of an earthly kingdom, it memorializes a Life lost in service to God the Father and the entire world.
+And instead of lives lost serving the selfish interests of an earthly kingdom, it memorializes a Life lost in service to God the Father and the entire world.

 May we never forget.